How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 If you don’t want to disable pinch to zoom, remove –disable-pinch from the ExecStart line above.

-Save the edited version of firefox-kiosk.service to your home folder using FileZilla.
+Save the edited version of kiosk.service to your home folder using FileZilla.

 If you want, you can create the file ‘kiosk_url’ and upload it to your home folder like you did with the service file.
 Alternatively, you can have it automatically created when you set the URL using the script below.